guangmean/Niello/README.md

 # Configuration

-Below is an example of the hugo.toml file for your site (previously known as config.toml):
+Below is an example of the hugo.toml file(previously config.toml) for your site:

 ```toml
 defaultContentLanguage = "en"